lunisolars/julian/README.md

 console.log(jd.hour) // 12
 console.log(jd.minute) // 0
 console.log(jd.second) // 0
-console.log(jd.millis) // 0 (Due to the precision of decimal calculations, the calculation of milliseconds is only an approximation ) console.log(jd.dayOfWeek) // 1
+console.log(jd.millisecond) // 0 (Due to the precision of decimal calculations, the calculation of milliseconds is only an approximation ) console.log(jd.dayOfWeek) // 1
 ```